Menu

 Type-Specific Fields (Dynamic)

-The protocol type drives the extra fields you see.
-Not all protocols use the same fields.
+The selected content type drives the extra fields you see.
+Not all records use the same fields.
 The UI will reveal fields relevant to your selected type, for example:

 • Materials and synthesis targets (amounts, units, preparation, storage).